BrentIO/SkyFollower/readme.md

 Track, store, and alert on aircraft movement from an ADS-B locally.

 ## What Does it Do?
-SkyFollower reads data from your ADS-B output using either Beast or raw message output, enriches that data by calling an [external web service](https://github.com/BrentIO/Aircraft-Registration-and-Operator-Information) for aircraft registration and operator information, and sends notifications about tracked aircraft movements using a rules-based engine.
+SkyFollower reads data from your ADS-B output using the raw message output, enriches that data by calling an [external web service](https://github.com/BrentIO/Aircraft-Registration-and-Operator-Information) for aircraft registration and operator information, and sends notifications about tracked aircraft movements using a rules-based engine.
 All of the output is stored in MongoDB for any other use you might have in a simple, easy-to-query format.

 If you're using [Home Assistant](https://www.home-assistant.io/) for home automation, it can also raise events that can be used to drive other actions in your home automation, like announcing an aircraft passing overhead.